dfranklin02/SRL/docs/pages/metacognition/metacognition_recommendations_studying.md

 > - Writing or verbally stating information from memory.
 Compare this information to course materials to verify its accuracy.
 > - Ask others to quiz you.

-To improve how you learn information to meet your goals, click on "Managing Understanding."
+To improve how you learn information to meet your goals, click <a href="http://srl.daacs.net/understanding.html">here</a>.<br>

 ### After studying ask yourself...